-Three Shot, Including Two Police Officers, In Dallas
+3 Shot, Including 2 Police Officers, In Dallas

 We can confirm that two @DallasPD officers have been shot and critically wounded.
 We will provide updates as we get them.
 Please pray for our officers and their families.— Dallas Police Dept (@DallasPD) April 24, 2018

-The suspect has not been captured, reported TV station WFAA.
+The shooter has not been captured, reported TV station WFAA.
 Police were searching in a wooded area behind the Home Depot where the shooting happened, according to the Dallas Morning News.

 A civilian was also shot.
 Police said the person's condition was unknown.

-The incident happened as the officers helped a security guard "responding to an incident" at a Home Depot store, WFAA said.
+The incident happened as the officers helped a security guard "responding to an incident" at the Home Depot, WFAA said.
 The TV station described both officers as "rookies in their 20s" and said one of them was shot in the back of the head.

 A nearby stop on the regional DART train will be closed indefinitely because of the police presence.